Being a blood donor

 Won’t you consider joining us?

 There is one little plus.
-You or one of your family could be the next one in desperate need.
-No one will promise in black and white, but I am told you’ll get free blood or at least at a greatly reduced rate.
+You or a family member could be the next person in desperate need.
+No one will promise in black and white but I am told you’ll get free blood or at least at a greatly reduced rate.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.